-We present a coupling argument that reduces the problem of conducting an RLA when the system that imprints and retrieves cards isuntrusted to a standard SHANGRLA RLA.
+We present a coupling argument that reduces the problem of conducting a card-level comparison RLA when the system that imprints and retrieves cards is untrusted to a standard SHANGRLA card-level comparison RLA.

 We assume henceforth that there are just as many CVRs as ballot cards containing each contest; if not, the methods in section~\ref{sec:mismatch} can be used to make them equal.
-If the system committed to a 1:1 mapping from CVR IDs to ballot cards before the audit began (i.e., committing to which card it would retrieve when a card with the identifier $\zeta$ of the CVR $c_i$ was requested), a relatively simple audit procedure could provide an RLA: sampling CVR IDs, retrieving the corresponding card (if any), and comparing the votes would provide a random sample of overstatement errors, even if the mapping had been chosen maliciously, so standard ballot-level comparison RLA methods would work.
+If the system committed to a 1:1 mapping from CVR IDs to ballot cards before the audit began (i.e., committed to which card it would retrieve when a card with the identifier $\zeta$ of the CVR $c_i$ was requested), a relatively simple audit procedure could provide an RLA: sampling CVR IDs, retrieving the corresponding card (if any), and comparing the CVRs to the MVRs would provide a random sample of overstatement errors, even if the mapping had been chosen maliciously, so standard card-level comparison RLA methods would work.

-But a faulty or malicious card retrieval system does not need to commit to the mapping from IDs to cards in advance: it can adaptively determine which card (if any) to retrieve when the auditors ask for the card with ID $\zeta$.
+But a faulty or malicious card-retrieval system does not need to commit to the mapping from IDs to cards in advance: it can adaptively determine which card (if any) to retrieve when the auditors ask for the card with ID $\zeta$.

 We address this issue as follows.
 Recall that the mean of an overstatement assorter is the same for all permutations of the CVRs, as shown in equation~\ref{eq:fundamental}.
-Thus, we first we construct a canonical 1:1 mapping $\pi$ from CVRs to cards.
-For each overstatement assorter $B$, the mean overstatement assorter value $\bar{B^\pi}$ determines whether $\bar{B^\pi} > 1/2$, i.e., it determines whether the corresponding assertion is true.
+Thus, we first construct a canonical 1:1 mapping $\pi$ from CVRs to cards.
+For each overstatement assorter $B$, $\bar{B}^\pi > 1/2$ iff $\bar{A} > 1/2$.

-Sampling from the overstatement assorter values $\{B^\pi(b_i, c_i) \}_{i=1}^{N_b}$ could be used to test whether $\bar{B^\pi} \le 1/2$ using any of the methods in \cite{stark20,waudby-smithEtal21,stark22}.
-If that hypothesis is rejected for all assorters $A$ for all contests under audit, the audit can stop.